 This recipe originally appeared on our sister site: Simply Whisked.

-What I love this shrimp scampi pasta recipe
+Why I love this sausage and peppers pasta

 Here’s what you’ll need to make it